 - Healthier: Store-bought mayonnaise contains sugar, preservatives and unhealthy fats.
 Making your own mayonnaise means that you can choose what type of oil to use, and you get to skip the sugar and preservatives.
 This recipe even has the option to add probiotics!

 - Waste-free: Homemade mayo is waste-free.
 It doesn’t involve a glass jar or plastic tub, and you can make exactly the right amount, avoiding food waste.
+It’s easy to turn a batch of homemade mayo into a homemade dip!

 - Easy: It’s as easy as whipping together a jar of salad dressing.
 It only takes about 5 minutes to make a large batch of homemade mayo in the blender.